'Spice Pooja' by Martine Fougeron : Artist's Commission, 2013.

 "I wanted the video to demonstrate the use of the peshtamal towel in a fun and stylish manner -and yet be demonstrative of the multiple adoptions a long and elegant cotton companion could have-.

-I wrote the script pointing out the different uses one might make of it, trying to add humor with the spoof on the side by side with the his and hers as well as a clin d'oeil to fashion in some scenes.
+We wrote the script pointing out the different uses one might make of it, trying to add humor with the spoof on the side by side with the his and hers as well as a clin d'oeil to fashion in some scenes.
 I wanted people to have a smile on their face.
 In the end the refined simplicity of Sara's peshtamal grows on you, and you want it to be your permanent companion."

 For more information: sarabengur